 The last point Sakurai brought up is how 13 Sentinels is full of references to other works, be it anime, novels, movies, or games, and how the game gallantly exposes them.
 The ending, in particular, is very similar to a certain anime, which he purposefully didn’t name to avoid spoiling.
 He also mentioned Vanillaware made the best choice possible by separating the Adventure parts and the Battle parts of the game. and how he kept pondering about the game’s story after clearing it.

-Masahiro Sakurai ended the column by stating playing 13 Sentinels Aegis Rim showed him the infinite possibilities of games, and how it’s a one-of-a-kind, impossible to imitate game Sakurai said there are no other games like 13 Sentinels, and probably never will, so you should definitely play it as soon as possible
+Masahiro Sakurai ended the column by stating playing 13 Sentinels Aegis Rim showed him the infinite possibilities of games, and how it’s an one-of-a-kind, impossible to imitate game.
+Sakurai said there are no other games like 13 Sentinels, and probably never will, so you should definitely play it as soon as possible.

 In an interview with Dengeki Online, George Kamitani mentioned how the initial sales for 13 Sentinels were disappointing, but the game received high praise both from the Japanese press so he hopes it’ll become a sleeper hit.
 Multiple famous Japanese personalities other than Masahiro Sakurai praised the game as well, including Yoko Taro.
 We might speak more about that in another article soon so stay tuned.

 13 Sentinels: Aegis Rim launched on PlayStation 4 on November 28, 2019, in Japan.
 The game was announced in the west long ago but has no release estimate.
 If you wish to check out the game for yourself, we are doing a let’s play, translating the dialogue on the go, with new episodes every weekend.
 You can find the episodes we’ve done so far in the playlist below.